SAP/spartacus-docs/_pages/dev/cds-integration.md

 }
 ```

+Paremeters:
-The `javascriptUrl` is the URL of the Profile Tag version you wish to use. `http://tag.static.us.context.cloud.sap/js/profile-tag.js` will use the latest version.
+- `javascriptUrl`: This is the URL of the Profile Tag version you wish to use. `http://tag.static.us.context.cloud.sap/js/profile-tag.js` will use the latest version.

-The `configUrl` is the URL of the configuration you created in the Profile Tag UI.
+- `configUrl`: This is the URL of the configuration you created in the Profile Tag UI.

-The `allowInsecureCookies` parameter is optional and specifies whether Profile Tag should set insecure cookies.
+- `allowInsecureCookies`: This is an optional parameter that specifies whether Profile Tag should set insecure cookies.
 The default value is `false`.
 If you are running on HTTP, setting this parameter to true is requried.
 In production, it should always be set to false.

-The `gtmId` is optional and is used for Profile Tag integration with Google Tag Manager.
+- `gtmId`: This is an optional parameter used for Profile Tag integration with Google Tag Manager.
 For more information, refer to the Profile Tag documentation.

 ## Backend Requirements